woocommerce/woocommerce/readme.txt

 * Tweak - Flat rate shipping support for percentage factor of additional costs.
 * Tweak - local delivery _ pattern matching for postcodes. e.g. NG1___ would match NG1 1AA but not NG10 1AA.
 * Tweak - Improved layered nav OR count logic
+* Tweak - Make shipping methods check if taxable, so when customer is VAT excempt taxes are not included in price.
 * Fix - Changed MyException to Exception in Checkout class as MyException class does not exist in WooCommerce
 * Fix - Default cart widget styling on non-wc pages.
 * Fix - Rounding for mijireh tax ex. price.